pbberlin/go-pwa/README.md

 * Make the config loadable via JSON
 * Javascript templating is done in a highly inappropriate way; cannot get idiomatic way to work
 * Markdown with some pre-processing is missing

+## Gorm

+* `save` first updates by primary key.
+Then selects whether the record exists.
+And if not, inserts.

+* `create` inserts.
+On conflict adds DB specific jargon for upsert/merge.

+* Caveat: uniqueness indexes should include the deletion date column

+### Relations / Associations

+*